librasteve/raku-Physics-Measure/README.md

 A set of SI, Imperial and US Unit objects that are employed by Measure objects having value, units and error(tbd) and act as operands in most calculations.
 Some prefix and physical constants included where needed.
 Some use of unicode and operator overload.

 # Instructions
+* I'm in process of separating Physics::Unit from Physics::Measure - please zef install --verbose Physics::Unit first as this is not yet set as a prerequisite

 zef install --verbose https://github.com/p6steve/raku-Physics-Measure.git

 and, conversely, zef uninstall Physics::Measure